agiliq/github-summarizer/README.md

 Usage:
 -------------------------
-* Add your authentication details in `auth.py`
+* Add your authentication details according to `settings.py`
 * `python git_summarizer.py` will create the summary and emails it.

 Features:
 --------------------------
-- Automatically checks the emails of all the users in the organisation
 - Checks the commits of those users.
-- Sends mail-summary of commits.
+- Sends mail-summary of all the commits.